petterthowsen/Zen/README.md

 3. Event loop processes tasks until all are complete
 4. Program exits when no tasks remain

-This model enables:
-- Non-blocking I/O operations
-- Concurrent execution of async tasks
-- Predictable single-threaded execution
-- Easy handling of asynchronous operations

 ### Module System

-Zen features a robust module system that supports packages, namespaces, and circular dependencies:
+Zen features a simple module system that supports packages, namespaces, and circular dependencies:

 #### Structure
-- **Packages**: Root namespaces defined in package.zen files
+- **Packages**: A directory containing a package.zen file with `package [packagename]`.
-- **Namespaces**: Organizational units that can contain modules and sub-namespaces
+- **Namespaces**: A folder in a package directory.
 - **Modules**: Individual .zen files containing code

+Modules can define one or more exportable symbols (I.E functions or classes).

 #### Import System
 The import system processes modules in phases to support circular dependencies: